Ahmeddani/Java-assignments/m4-02-java-history_geek_exercises/README.md

 ### jQuery

-jQuery is a Javscript library used to simplify JavaScript commands interacting with the DOM (document object model).
+jQuery is a JavaScript library used to simplify JavaScript commands interacting with the DOM (document object model).
 We have shorthand ways to:

 - traverse the DOM and manipulate it
 - bind events to DOM objects
-- asynchronously invoke webservice methods using AJAX
+- asynchronously invoke web service methods using AJAX
 - and more

 [jQuery Github](https://github.com/jquery/jquery)